arturbac/fixed_math/README.md

 - [x] tan - error on range -Pi/2 ..
 PI/2 ~<= 0.001
 - [x] atan, atan2 - error  ~<= 0.000035
 - [x] asin error  ~<= 0.0001
+- [    ] remove all old compat code that is compiled
+- [    ] cover all functionality with static_assert unit tests

+## future Goals

+- [    ] more math functionality
+- [    ] performance comparisions on arm64 and x86 with float/double arithemetic
+- [    ] more optimisations, calculation quality enchacments

+## Feedback

+If you think you have found a bug, please file an issue via issue submission [form](https://github.com/arturbac/fixed_math/issues).
+Include the relevant information to reproduce the bug for example as static_assert( expression ), if it is important also the compiler version and target architecture.
+Feature requests and contributions can be filed as issues or pull requests.

 ## License